Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 4.1 Studying the theory on the problem “Why is it warm in summer and cold in winter?”

-But she is not alone in space.
+But she's not alone in space.
 Our planet Earth is part of the solar system.

-The solar system is the sun and a collection of planets that are in the same orbit with the sun and depend on it.
+The solar system is the sun and the collection of planets that are in the same orbit with the sun and depend on it.
 There are 9 planets in our solar system: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto.
-Mercury is the closest planet to the sun, and our Earth is the third in a row.
+Mercury is the closest planet to the sun, and our Earth is the third.
 Among these planets, only ours has life.
 It is located at the most favorable distance from the sun.
-If it were a little closer to it, we would burn out, a little further, we would freeze in glaciers.
-Some planets have satellites that revolve around them and with them around the sun.
+If it had been a little closer to him, we would have burned, a little further, we would have frozen in the glaciers.
+Some planets have satellites that orbit around them and with them around the sun.
 For example, the satellite of our planet is the Moon.

-Sun is by far the largest object in the solar system.
-98% of all matter in the solar system is inside the sun.
-This means that all the planets, moons, asteroids, minor planets, comets, gas and dust would all combine to make up only 2% of all matter in the solar system.
-The sun is so big that the earth can easily fit inside sun a million times.
+Sun Today it is the largest object in the Solar System.
+98% of all matter in the solar system is located inside the sun.
+This means that all the planets, moons, asteroids, minor planets, comets, gas and dust would all collectively constitute only 2% of all matter in the solar system.
+The sun is so big that the earth could easily fit inside Sun a million times.
 The sun has a gravitational force, that is, attraction.
-Therefore, the planets always revolve around it at the same distance and do not fly away into the open space of space.
+Therefore, the planets always revolve around it at the same distance and do not fly away into open space.

-The Romans called the Sun - Sol, which in English means the Sun.
-In ancient Greece, the sun was called Helios.
-That is why our system of planets is called the solar system.
+The Romans called the Sun Sol, which in English means Sun.
+In Ancient Greece, the Sun was called Helios.
+This is why our system of planets is called the Solar System.

 But why is it warm in summer and cold in winter?

 The path along which the globe moves in outer space has the shape of an elongated circle - an ellipse.
 The sun is not at the center of this ellipse, but at one of its foci.
-Therefore, throughout the year, the distance from the Sun to the Earth periodically changes: from 147.1 million km (at the beginning of January) to 152.1 million km (at the beginning of July).
-The transition from the warm season (spring, summer) to the cold season (autumn, winter) does not occur at all because the Earth either approaches the Sun or moves away from it.
-And yet many people think so today!
-Take a look at the numbers above: the Earth is farther from the Sun in June than it is in January!
+Therefore, throughout the year, the distance from the Sun to the Earth changes periodically: from 147.1 million km (at the beginning of January) to 152.1 million km (at the beginning of July).
+The transition from the warm season (spring, summer) to the cold season (autumn, winter) does not occur at all because the Earth is either approaching the Sun or moving away from it.
+But even today many people think so!
+Take a look at the numbers above: The Earth is further from the Sun in June than it is in January!

 The fact is that the Earth and other planets of the solar system, in addition to revolving around the Sun, rotate around an imaginary axis (a line passing through the North and South Poles).